-MIT has an average cost of boarding of $13,730 and the MIT tuition fee is $46,704 and an.
+The Massachusetts Institute of Technology has an average cost of boarding of $13,730 and the MIT tuition fee is $46,704 and an.
 However, they also extend scholarships worth $39,339 to performing students in need and as a result, almost 35% of students attend MIT tuition-free.
 Their financial aid program ensures that education at the MIT Campus is accessible to all qualified candidates irrespective of their financial circumstances.

 MIT’s very famous motto is “mens et manus,” or “mind and hand,” suggests the synergy between academic knowledge and practical purpose.
 With 5 schools and 30 departments, MIT is a workshop for innovation.
 As it befits an engineering school, the programs in MIT Campus are highly quantitative in nature.
 MIT’s notable alumni have succeeded in various fields ranging from science and engineering to arts, architecture, humanities, social sciences, and management.
 Some of the famous personalities that call MIT their alma mater are Buzz Aldrin, Ilene S. Gordon, and Kofi Annan.

 MIT firmly believes that good ideas and talent can come from anywhere.
 The college has a socially and culturally diverse community with students from over 120 countries.
-MIT University has around 480 student organizations that act as an outlet for all students involved.
+Massachusetts Institute of Technology has around 480 student organizations that act as an outlet for all students involved.
 If you wanted to look for entertainment out of the institute, sports enthusiasts could check out a Red Sox game at Fenway Park or just enjoy the large variety of Arts, Theatre and Shopping that Cambridge offers.

 Research is the soul of MIT.
-Many technological advancements over the decades have pioneered at MIT University.
+Many technological advancements over the decades have pioneered at the Massachusetts Institute of Technology.
 They have a fiercely challenging intellectual environment, that fosters interdisciplinary work.
-MIT University is the Alma Mater to 89 Nobel Laureates.
+MIT is the Alma Mater to 89 Nobel Laureates.
 It boasts a strong team of wise and experienced faculty members and researchers.
 MIT’s notable alumni contain a richly diverse community of scholars united by their passion for learning.